SynergygraphicIB/Terraform-Route-Table-Backup/README.md

-# -Terraform-Route-Table-Backup
- This project uses Terraform to create a backup of an existing route table in AWS.
-The existing route table is replicated in a new route table and associated with a specific subnet.
-This project allows users to have a backup of their route tables in AWS and facilitate recovery in case of a failure or data loss.
 # Terraform Route Table Backup

 This project uses Terraform to create a backup of an existing route table in AWS.
 The existing route table is replicated in a new route table and associated with a specific subnet.
 This project allows users to have a backup of their route tables in AWS and facilitates recovery in case of a failure or data loss.